 Below are the general filing requirements for an ePetition requesting to revive an application abandoned unintentionally after a first Office action but prior to a notice of allowance, pursuant to 37 CFR 1.137(a):

-Only registered users of the USPTO patent electronic filing system may file this petition as an ePetition.
+Only registered users of the Patent Electronic System may file this petition as an ePetition.

 The user must enter a valid U.S. application number.